invidian/secure-and-reproducible-arch-linux/README.md

 Encrypted version of Disk Encryption Recovery Key will also be stored in encrypted version in first [Recovery Volume](#recovery-volume), so we can perform regular automated Arch Linux installation.

+Head to [Selecting hardware hostname](#selecting-hardware-hostname) step of [Generating hardware secrets](#generating-hardware-secrets) section and follow the steps from there to generate required hardware secrets, then return here.

 ### Saving and synchronizing data between Offline Backup Volumes

 At this point, you should have all secrets created or generated, which are covered by the general bootstrap process.
 There will be more secrets to generate, which will be done for each machine you have, described in [Harware Bootstrapping](#hardware-bootstrapping) section, but this will be done later.